affixalex/crowdcrunch/README.md

 impactful and crucial to implementing a distributed system and managing the interaction between services.
 Imagine if you had to write an operating system each time you wanted to build a new program!
-Although not quite as dramatic, that situation was very similar to the one faced by authors of distributed systems until fairly recently.
+Although not quite as dramatic, that situation would be very similar to the one faced by authors of distributed systems until fairly recently.

 With the imminent 1.0 release of Istio, we should be able to install Istio with